bloomreach/shopify-discovery-connector-v2/docs/shopify-app-user-guide.md

 #### Pixel Validator

-To validate and inspect the data captured by Bloomreach pixel events, you can install the [Bloomreach Pixel Validator](https://chrome.google.com/webstore/detail/bloomreach-pixel-validato/bednpgnjlfnlipjmglfhfbmjhecjeghc?hl=en) for Google Chrome.
+To validate and inspect the data captured by Bloomreach pixel events, you can:

+- Install the [Bloomreach Pixel Validator](https://chrome.google.com/webstore/detail/bloomreach-pixel-validato/bednpgnjlfnlipjmglfhfbmjhecjeghc?hl=en) for Google Chrome.
 For more details on the Pixel Validator, read the [Pixel Validator documentation](https://documentation.bloomreach.com/discovery/docs/validating-pixels).
+- Use the new [Events Management](https://documentation.bloomreach.com/discovery/docs/events-management) view to [test Pixel Tracking with Debug Events](https://documentation.bloomreach.com/discovery/docs/track-debug-events-in-integration-mode).

 ### Product feed delivery